KevinMGIS/Pasco_School_Safety/index.md

 - **CRS Alignment & Data Loading:**
   All GeoJSON files are loaded and reprojected to a common metric CRS (EPSG:3857) for accurate spatial analysis.
 - **Buffer Generation for All Schools:**
-  Instead of creating buffers for a single school, we loop over all schools in Pasco County, creating a 1-mile buffer for each school.
+  Instead of creating buffers for a single school, the workflow loops over all schools in Pasco County, creating a 1-mile buffer for each school.
 Each buffer is tagged with the school’s identifier.
 - **Spatial Join Analysis:**
-  Using these buffers, we perform spatial joins with the police and fire station layers to count how many stations fall within each school’s buffer.
+  Using these buffers, spatial joins are performed with the police and fire station layers to count how many stations fall within each school’s buffer.
 These counts provide a quantitative measure of emergency service coverage.

 **Example Code Snippet: Generating Buffers and Counting Stations**